 - Proximal algorithms and their application in statistics

 - Statistical and spectral methods to analyze complex networks

 - Microbiome data analysis

-- Inference of microbial interaction networks from 16S rRNA data
+- Inference of microbial association networks from amplicon data

 - Analysis of microbial time series data from metagenomics measurements